AckerlyXu/heima/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-ps-sql-create.md

 In many cases, the next step is to migrate your databases to this new SQL Server VM.
 For database migration guidance, see [Migrating a Database to SQL Server on an Azure VM](../sql/virtual-machines-windows-migrate-sql.md?toc=%2fvirtual-machines%2fwindows%2fsqlclassic%2ftoc.json).

-If you're also interested in using the Azure Portal to create SQL Virtual Machines, see [Provisioning a SQL Server Virtual Machine on Azure](../sql/virtual-machines-windows-portal-sql-server-provision.md).
+If you're also interested in using the Azure portal to create SQL Virtual Machines, see [Provisioning a SQL Server Virtual Machine on Azure](../sql/virtual-machines-windows-portal-sql-server-provision.md).
 Note that the tutorial that walks you through the portal creates VMs using the recommended Resource Manager model, rather than the classic model used in this PowerShell topic.

 In addition to these resources, we recommend that you review [other topics related to running SQL Server in Azure Virtual Machines](../sql/virtual-machines-windows-sql-server-iaas-overview.md).